 To add a Scene7 component/viewer to a page in the classic UI:

-In AEM, open the page where you want to add the Scene7 component.
+In Experience Manager, open the page where you want to add the Scene7 component.

 If no Scene7 components are available, click the ruler in the sidekick to enter Design mode, click Edit parsys, and select all the Scene7 components to make them available.